dynamsoft-docs/barcode-reader-docs/performance/accuracy.md

 ## Summary

-In the article, the accuracy-friendly parameter configurations are introduced.
-You can try these configurations in your own project to make sure the accuracy of the barcode result reaches your requirement.
-You can also <a href="https://www.dynamsoft.com/company/contact/" target="_blank">contact us</a> if further improvements are required in your project.

-Accuracy may not always be the primary goal.
-Sometimes you might need to find a balance between the different aspects of the performance.
-The following articles might help you to configure other performance settings.
+In this article, the accuracy-friendly settings are listed and parsed.
+In summary, the measurements that improves the accuracy can be categorized as follow:

+- Enhance the image/video source before decoding
+- Exclude the uninterest when decoding
+- Filter out the incorrect after decoding

+Some of the accuracy-friendly settings may benefits the speed or read rate at the same time.
+For example, when the uninterested barcode formats are excluded, both the processing speed and the accuracy are improved and hardly do this setting affects the read rate.
+However, some other accuracy-friendly settings, for example confidence filter, may decrease both the processing speed and read rate.
+To adjust the parameter setting to fit your usage scenario, you might need to find the balance between the 3 dimensions of the performance.
+Master the following information will help you to optimize the settings:

+- The priority of each performance metrics in your project.
+- How the settings are affecting the barcode decoding speed, read rate and accuracy.

+The following links are the article that explaining how to make settings when speed or read rate is prioritized.
+Reading the articles will help you to further understand the parameter settings and measure how to configure the setting for your own project.

 - [How to boost Speed](speed.md)
 - [How to boost Read Rate](read-rate.md)

+If you don't have idea about which dimension of the performance should be piroritized or you are still puzzled by the parameter settings, please feel free to <a href="https://www.dynamsoft.com/company/contact/" target="_blank">contact us</a> to get support from our technical support team.
+Our teams can give you professional suggestions on the parameter settings to fulfill your requirements.

 <!--